mstksg/inCode/copy/entries/advent-gol.md

 contribution from `<1,3,1>` twice (once for `<1,3,1>` and once for `<1,3,-1>`, which was normalized away).

-That means we have to follow the rules in the previous element *backwards*,
+That means we have to follow the rules in the previous demo *backwards*,
 like:

 ::::: {#golSyms3DReverse}